ppizarror/pygame-menu/README.md

 - *get_title()*

-    Get the title of the menu.
+    Gets the title of the menu.

     ```python
     menu = pygameMenu.Menu(..., title='Menu title', ...)